-Deferred consideration represents an obligation the Company assumed in connection with its acquisition of the European exchange-traded commodity, currency and leveraged and inverse business of ETFS Capital Limited ("ETFS Capital") which occurred on April 11, 2018 ("ETFS Acquisition").
+Deferred consideration represents an obligation the Company assumed in connection with its acquisition of the European exchange-traded commodity, currency and leveraged-and-inverse business of ETFS Capital Limited ("ETFS Capital") which occurred on April 11, 2018 ("ETFS Acquisition").
 The obligation is for fixed payments to ETFS Capital of physical gold bullion equating to 9,500 ounces of gold per year through March 31, 2058 and then subsequently reduced to 6,333 ounces of gold continuing into perpetuity ("Contractual Gold Payments").

-The Contractual Gold Payments are paid from advisory fee income generated by any financial product backed by physical gold (including the proportion of gold in any security which is backed by assets other than physical gold) which is owned or sponsored by the Company and which is publicly offered to investors pursuant to a public offering document approved by a European regulator pursuant to European regulations.
-The Contractual Gold Payments are subject to adjustment and reduction for declines in advisory fee income generated by such products, with any reduction remaining due and payable until paid in full.
+The Contractual Gold Payments are paid from advisory fee income generated by any Company-sponsored financial product backed by physical gold and are subject to adjustment and reduction for declines in advisory fee income generated by such products, with any reduction remaining due and payable until paid in full.
 ETFS Capital's recourse is limited to such advisory fee income and it has no recourse back to the Company for any unpaid amounts that exceed advisory fees earned.
 ETFS Capital ultimately has the right to claw back Gold Bullion Securities Ltd. (a physically backed gold ETP issuer) if the Company fails to remit any amounts due.

-The Company determined the present value of the deferred consideration of \$228,062 and \$230,137 at December 31, 2021 and 2020 using the following assumptions:
+The Company determined the present value of the deferred consideration of \$200,290 and \$228,062 at December 31, 2022 and 2021 using the following assumptions:

-ember 31, 2021 mber 31, 2020 Forward-looking gold price (low) - per ounce \$ 1,833 \$ 1,903 Forward-looking gold price (high) - per ounce \$ 2,705 \$ 2,662 Forward-looking gold price (weighted average) - per ounce \$ 2,106 \$ 2,117 Discount rate 9.0% 9.0% Perpetual growth rate 1.0% 0.9%
+Dec December 31, ember 31,

+2022 2021

+Forward-looking gold price (low)-per ounce \$ 1,858 \$ 1,833

+Forward-looking gold price (high)-per ounce \$ 3,126 \$ 2,705

+Forward-looking gold price (weighted average)-per ounce \$ 2,237 \$ 2,106

+Discount rate 11.0% 9.0%

+Perpetual growth rate 1.3% 1.0%

-The forward-looking gold prices at December 31, 2021 were extrapolated from the last observable CMX exchange price (beyond 2027) and the weighted-average price per ounce was derived from the relative present values of the annual payment obligations.
-The perpetual growth rate at December 31, 2021 was determined based upon the increase in observable forward-looking gold prices through 2027.
+The forward-looking gold prices at December 31, 2022 were extrapolated from the last observable CMX exchange price (beyond 2028) and the weighted-average price per ounce was derived from the relative present values of the annual payment obligations.
+The perpetual growth rate at December 31, 2022 was determined based upon the increase in observable forward-looking gold prices through 2028.
 This obligation is classified as Level 3 as the discount rate, the extrapolated forward-looking gold prices and perpetual growth rate are significant unobservable inputs.
 An increase in spot gold prices, forward-looking gold prices and the perpetual growth rate would result in an increase in deferred consideration, whereas an increase in the discount rate would reduce the fair value.

-Current amounts payable were \$16,739 and \$17,374 and long-term amounts payable were \$211,323 and \$212,763 at December 31, 2021 and 2020, respectively.
+Current amounts payable were \$16,796 and \$16,739 and long-term amounts payable were \$183,494 and \$211,323 at December 31, 2022 and 2021, respectively.

-During the years ended December 31, 2021 and 2020, the Company recognized the following in respect of deferred consideration:
+During the years ended December 31, 2022 and 2021, the Company recognized the following in respect of deferred consideration:

-Years Years Ended December 31, 2021 2020 2019 Contractual gold payments \$17,096 \$ 16,811 \$ 13,226 Contractual gold payments - gold ounces paid 9,500 9,500 9,500 Gain/(loss) on revaluation of deferred consideration - gold payments (1) \$ 2,018 \$(56,821) \$(11,293)
+Years Years Ended December 31, 2022 2021 2020 Contractual gold payments \$ 17,108 \$ 17,096 \$ 16,811 Contractual gold payments-gold ounces paid 9,500 9,500 9,500 Gain/(loss) on revaluation of deferred consideration-gold payments (1) \$ 27,765 \$ 2,018 \$(56,821)

-(1) Gains on revaluation of deferred consideration - gold payments result from a decrease in spot gold prices, a decrease in the forward-looking price of gold, a decrease in the perpetual growth rate and an increase in the discount rate used to compute the present value of the annual payment obligations.
-Losses on revaluation of deferred consideration - gold payments result from an increase in spot gold prices, an increase in the forward-looking price of gold, an increase in the perpetual growth rate and a decrease in the discount rate used to compute the present value of the annual payment obligations.
+Gains on revaluation of deferred consideration-gold payments result from a decrease in spot gold prices, a decrease in the forward-looking price of gold, a decrease in the perpetual growth rate and an increase in the discount rate used to compute the present value of the annual payment obligations.
+Losses on revaluation of deferred consideration-gold payments result from an increase in spot gold prices, an increase in the forward-looking price of gold, an increase in the perpetual growth rate and a decrease in the discount rate used to compute the present value of the annual payment obligations.